cletusigwe/cletusigwe.github.io/src/content/standalones/intro.md

 <!-- I am supposed to be a mechatronics undergraduate at [FUTO](https://futo.edu.ng), but between the two of us, I feel lost here.
 I skip most of my lectures and spend my time hacking on random stuff or freelancing simple landing page websites for other students who need them.
 One such website is [housemusichq](). -->

-This site is a work in progress, thanks for stopping by.
 <!-- I have some unique worldviews that almost nobody I know in real life agrees with me on, and I have attempted to summarise them all in [my manifesto]() -->